-In regards to financial instruments such as investments in certain funds, securitized products and credit derivatives that indirectly retain risks related to assets such as corporate bonds and loan claims (underlying assets), such instruments entail market and liquidity risks in addition to credit risk, since such instruments are traded on the market.
+In regard to financial instruments such as investments in certain funds, securitized products and credit derivatives that indirectly retain risks related to assets such as corporate bonds and loan claims (underlying assets), such instruments entail market and liquidity risks in addition to credit risk, since such instruments are traded on the market.
 Credit risk management for these instruments involving detailed analysis and evaluation of characteristics of underlying assets is performed while market risk is comprehensively managed within the framework for managing market and liquidity risks.
 Moreover, guidelines have been established based on the characteristics of each type of risk to appropriately manage risks of incurring losses.

-In regards to credit risk of derivative transactions, the potential exposure based on the market price is regularly calculated and properly managed.
-When the counterparty is a financial institution with whom SMBC frequently conducts derivative transactions, measures such as a close-out netting provision, which provide that offsetting credit exposures between the 2 parties will be combined into a single net payment from 1 party to the other in case of bankruptcy or other default event, are implemented to reduce credit risk.
+In regard to credit risk of derivative transactions, the potential exposure based on the market price is regularly calculated and properly managed.
+When the counterparty is a financial institution with whom SMBC frequently conducts derivative transactions, measures such as a close-out netting provision, which provide offsetting credit exposures between 2 parties in a single net payment from 1 party to the other in case of bankruptcy or other default event, are implemented to reduce credit risk.